jammsen/docker-palworld-dedicated-server/README.md

 ### Im using Apple silicon type of hardware, can I run this?
 You can try to insert in your docker-compose file this parameter `platform: linux/amd64` at the palworld service.
 This isnt a special fix for Apple silicon, but to run on other than x86 hosts.
 The support for arm exists only by enforcing x86 emulation, if that isnt to host already.
 Rosetta is doing the translation/emulation.

-### I have changed the setting but seems like not affect the server.
+### I have changed the settings, but some changes are un-affected in the server?

 It is a known bug, for some setting options like `BaseCampWorkerMaxNum`, changing `PalWorldSettings.ini` will not affect the server.
 Here is a workaround: https://github.com/legoduded/palworld-worldoptions